 Robin Gale-Baker, from Sustainable Macleod, discusses shade cloth.
-She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, persimmon trees, other fruit trees and herbs.
+She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, medlar trees, persimmon trees, other fruit trees and herbs.
 Also articles on growing techniques, mulch and the emergency kitchen garden.

 Shade cloth structures, whether temporary or permanent, are likely to be ever more necessary for home gardeners as we experience more heat waves, and high temperature days, than ever before.
 Even a single day of scorching heat can do irreversible damage to our edible gardens.

 Heat waves can cause stress to plants by drying out the soil around their roots and causing subsequent dropping of flowers and fruit.
 This is caused by direct sunlight to the root area and shade cloth helps prevent this.
 It lowers the heat around the plant by blocking out radiant heat, i.e, ultraviolet (UV) light.
 UV, meaning ‘beyond violet’, is light that is invisible to the eye and, while not a lot of it gets through the ozone layer, with this layer thinning, there is scientific concern about its effects on plant growth.

 Even plants that thrive in warm conditions can suffer sunburn.
 This includes tomatoes, eggplants, capsicums, cucumbers and zucchini.
 Stone fruit can stew from the inside when their stone heats up so a peach or apricot that may look normal when picked may go to mush in your hand if its stone has heated up on days of extreme heat.